Flag versions of quiver Grassmannians for Dynkin quivers have no odd cohomology: Introduction

+where each $\bfV^r$ is a subrepresentation of $\bfV$.
+Quiver Grassmannians are special cases of $\calF_\bfv(\bfV)$ with $d=2$.
+Note that the fibers $\pi^{-1}(y)$ discussed above are always of the form $\calF_\bfv(\bfV)$.
+The definition of our variety $\calF_\bfv(\bfV)$ coincides with what is usually called \emph{Lusztig's fibers} in the case when we consider full flags (or flag types where each step is concentrated at one vertex of the quiver).
+For other flag types, an extra assumption is sometimes made for the quotients $\bfV^r/\bfV^{r-1}$.
+We do not impose this assumption in our definition.
+It is explained in \cite{Zhou} how our approach can be adapted to the definition with an extra assumption.

 The main results of the paper are the following two theorems. \begin{thm} Assume that $\Gamma$ is a Dynkin quiver of type $A$ or $D$.
-Then the variety $\calF_\bfv(\bfV)$ is either empty or has an $\alpha$-partition into affine spaces. \end{thm}
+Then the variety $\calF_\bfv(\bfV)$ is either empty or has an affine paving. \end{thm}